 Don Pendleton (1927-1995) served in the Navy in World War II, and the Korean Conflict.
 Following the war he worked as a railroad telegrapher, CAA/FAA air traffic control specialist, and aerospace engineer.
 In the latter career, he worked as a senior engineer for Martin-Marietta's Titan ICBM programs and as an engineering administrator in NASA's Apollo Moonshot program.
 He published his first short story in 1957 and his first novel in 1961.
 Leaving his aerospace career behind, Don turned to full time writing in 1967, produced a number of mystery, science fiction, futuristic novels, a screenplay, and numerous poems, short stories and essays.

-Then, in the year 1968, a time of civil unrest, love and flower power, psychedelic streets of Height-Ashbury and Berkeley, and the horrors of the Vietnam War, Mack Bolan, the Executioner, was conceived in the mind of forty-year-old Don Pendleton.
+Then, in the year 1968, a time of civil unrest, love and flower power, psychedelic streets of Haight-Ashbury and Berkeley, and the horrors of the Vietnam War, Mack Bolan, the Executioner, was conceived in the mind of forty-year-old Don Pendleton.
 The phenomenal success of the first novel, War Against the Mafia, published in 1969, led to thirty-six sequels.
 Dozens of imitators, inspired by Don's success, arose during the early seventies to create a new American literary genre, and the term, action/adventure, coined by Don, soon spread to encompass television and motion picture formats, as well.
 The original Executioner novels have been translated in more than thirty languages with in-print figures of more than 200 million copies worldwide.
 In 2014, the original Executioner novels were published as ebooks.

 Don's later works include a series of six mystery novels based on the exploits of Joe Copp, Private Eye, and another six mystery novels based on the character, Ashton Ford, Psychic Detective.